Zambia

 Mr Mukuka was informed that he would no longer be able to serve in the capacity of general secretary due to his retirement.
 The ZCTU maintains that Mr Mukuka was not consulted at any point about this decision.
 Although Mr Mukuka was later reinstated to his role following mass complaints by unionists, there remains doubt over his ability to serve in a governmental capacity due to mandatory retirement age limits.

-As a result of the central government of Zambia delaying funds to local government authorities that should pay workers’ salaries, council workers in Zambia have recently been on go-slow.
+.
 At the date of writing, 64 out of 103 councils in Zambia had not paid workers their salaries, and it had been 90 days since workers last received their monthly salaries.

 In response to the protests, the Zambian government has suspended striking workers councils that took up action.
 Unions have firmly condemned the suspensions as meant to dissuade other workers from following suit.
 The Zambian United Local Authorities Workers Union (ZULAWU), a PSI-affiliate, condemned the accumulation of salary arrears.
-PSI and its affiliates adopted a resolution during the 13th Africa and Arab Countries Regional Conference (AFRECON) in Lomé, Togo, invoking the provisions of ILO Convention 95 on the Protection of Wages.
-Article 12 of the convention states that wages shall be paid regularly.
-Failure to pay wages regularly is a clear violation of this provision and a violation of the dignity of the workers and their families.
+PSI and its affiliates adopted a resolution during the 13th Africa and Arab Countries Regional Conference (AFRECON) in Lomé, Togo, invoking the provisions of ILO International Labour Organization A tripartite United Nations (UN) agency established in 1919 to promote working and living conditions.
+The main international body charged with developing and overseeing international labour standards.

 The National Union of Commercial and Industrial Workers and the Mineworkers Union of Zambia denounce the absence of unionisation at the Masaiti plant – nine kilometres outside Ndola – which employs more than 1,000 workers, due to the company frustrating union activity and dismissing workers for joining unions.